geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While on my Alfred's shield our quest is shewn,
 And round the Veil inscribed ' For this alone.'"

-Miranda ceas'd ; each maid attentive heard,
+Miranda ceas'd; each maid attentive heard,
 And felt surprize increase at every word,
 And while the Baron cheer'd his lovely guest,
-He feign'd no more the wonder he exprest ;
+He feign'd no more the wonder he exprest;